soilqualitylab/soilqualitylab.github.io/src/chapter_6.md

 Today's Water Quality topic illustrates how/why it is probably IMPOSSIBLE to get reasonably accurate information from AI that manage, propagandize and heavily spin their output in the same manner as media organization.

+The water quality material is gallingly ALMOST correct, but extemely misleading.

+The PIVOTAL fact of the matter the VERY WORST nitrate level ever reported by the Rock Rapids Municipal Waterworks was 0.5 ppm.

+The nitrate levels here IN Rock Rapids have never actually tested even close to 1 ppm for nitrates.
+0.5 ppm is the WORST for nitrates.

+If those levels in Rock Rapids had tested anything over 0.5 ppm, the AI would used the higher number ... just as they rushed to report the VERY WORST levels in the region, in a report tailored for a male in Rock Rapids.

+People can blow their money on idiotic gadgets and applicances if they want, but there is no NEED to push expensive, problematic, maintenance-intensive reverse osmosis water filtration appliances ... except that is PART of a larger problem with nutrition and fitness "information" that is part of the standard recommendation MEDIA POLLUTION and DISINFORMATION from media organzations.

+Sure, EXTREMELY frustrating to see this; but that WHY I work with AI ... to experience, understand and deconstruct the frustrations.

-The water quality material is gallingly ALMOST correct, but extemely misleading ... the VERY WORST nitrate level ever reported by the Rock Rapids Municipal Waterworks was 0.5 ppm.The nitrate levels here IN Rock Rapids have never actually tested even close to 1 ppm for nitrates -- if they had tested anything over 0.5 ppm, the AI would used the higher number.
-So there is no need to push expensive, problematic, maintenance-intensive reverse osmosis water filtration appliances ... except that is PART of a larger problem with nutrition and fitness "information" that is part of the standard recommendation MEDIA POLLUTION and DISINFORMATION from media organzations ...
-EXTREMELY frustrating to see this; but the disinformation campaign is a matter of political power aggravating/encouraging already terrible habits like cigarette smoking, ie there's no BIG problem with an occassional cigar or a pipe -- but we shouldn't ignore the small problem ...
-AND there are consequences and health impacts of any kind of regular practice that involves REGULARLY undermining one's lungs.
+The disinformation campaign is a matter of political power aggravating/encouraging already terrible habits like cigarette smoking ... and how tobacco advocacy USED TO BE EXTREMELY POWERFUL IN DRIVING US POLITICS ... used to be ... now we basically know that there's no BIG problem with an occassional cigar or a pipe, except that runners and athletes KNOW why/how it affects their performance.
+But, it is sort of a matter of balance and perspective; we shouldn't ignore the small problem ... because there are very serious consequences and health impacts of any kind of regular, routine, several-times-a-day practice that involves REGULARLY undermining one's health.

 ***REGULARLY consuming insufficient meat is a BIG problem, especially in older males that metabolize / convert food less efficiently into muscle ... not consuming enough meat is probably bigger than smoking cigarettes everyday for the older male ... unless you want to be WEAK and lose strength at an even more rapid pace.
 We need to understand how nitrate propaganda is linked to grain, livestock and meat production.***